Prajakta456/Buffer-Project/README.md

 Future Scope of the Project:
+We will be adding
 Database (MySql) can be used for storing the Tours and Customers data.

-The customer can be given options like travel by air,railway or road and that service can be provided.
+The customer can be given various travelling options like travelling by air,railway or road.

+Website(Graphical User Interface) will be created for visual appeal and wider reach.

+Exciting tour packages for international travel can be made available